 Links with industry/professional bodies:

 The course provides graduates with eligibility to register with the Registration Council for Clinical Physiologists (RCCP) in the United Kingdom/ Academy of Health Care Scientists.

 First or second class honours degree in a science or related subject (eg mathematics, physics, biological sciences, psychology, linguistics, speech language therapy).

-Where your honours degree has not been studied in English, you will be required to provide evidence of English language competence at no less than IELTS 7.0 or equivalent with no element below 6.5 for reading and writing and 6.0 for speaking and listening.
+Where your honours degree has not been studied in English, you will be required to provide evidence of English language competence at IELTS 7.0 with no element below 6.5 for reading and writing and 6.0 for speaking and listening.